CQCL/pytket-docs/manual/manual_circuit.rst

 See how the name of the circuit appears in the rendered circuit diagram.
 Clicking on the box will show the underlying circuit.

 ..
-Note:: Despite the :py:class:`~pytket.circuit.Circuit` class having methods for adding each type of box, the :py:meth:`Circuit.add_gate` is sufficiently general to append any pytket OpType to a :py:class:`~pytket.circuit.Circuit`.
+Note:: Despite the :py:class:`~pytket.circuit.Circuit` class having methods for adding each type of box, the :py:meth:`~pytket.circuit.Circuit.add_gate` is sufficiently general to append any pytket OpType to a :py:class:`~pytket.circuit.Circuit`.

 ..
 Capture unitaries via `Unitary1qBox` and `Unitary2qBox`